 Along with returning to trade shows, virtual selling won’t go away after the pandemic for Farmhouse Fresh

-ike many successful companies, Farmhouse Fresh found a silver lining in what has been a very challenging year for most of us.
+like many successful companies, Farmhouse Fresh found a silver lining in what has been a very challenging year for most of us.
 Through the company’s partnership with QVC, Farmhouse Fresh has experienced a huge uptick in sales on its website, which McLinden believes is something the company wouldn’t have experienced had it not been forced to switch gears.

 “I think the greatest thing we have learned as a company over the past six to nine months is being flexible and nimble.
 We’re doing things now that we never focused on in the past but we’re realizing we don’t want to go back to the old way of doing things necessarily.
 I hope we can go back to trade shows but we’re also going to be incorporating more of a virtual element to our business because we’ve found that is a very successful thing for us,” McLinden says.

-If your company would like to learn how to integrate virtual selling and live streaming into your marketing mix, we can help.
 Our team of technical experts and interior design, fabrication and installation professionals can also create a custom corporate studio or in-home studio just for you.
 To learn more, contact The Trade Group at 800-343-2005.